johnstonskj/rust-jemmy/README.md

 ## Example 2 - Enums

-The following shows the basics of the macros for generating accessors for the variants of an enum.
+The following shows the basics of the macros for generating accessor methods for the variants of an enum.
 For each variant an `is_variant` predicate and `as_variant` cast methods are provided.

 ```rust
 # pub struct Address(String);